Advertisement

 What is it?

 Not that there wasn’t plenty of room for improvement in the old Captur, which had a bobbly ride and tinny cabin.
 What bodes well for this Captur Mk2 is that it’s based – inside and underneath – on the latest Clio.
-And that means a new platform, more space, more strength and safety, and a comprehensively up-to-date cabin.
+And that means a better platform, more space, more strength and safety, and a comprehensively up-to-date cabin.

 Advertisement - Page continues below